FAQ'S ABOUT FUNDING & GRANTS

 How much funding is available?

 Funding availability varies; it is best to call the office to find out what is available.
-Approximately $4,000,000 will be available for grants for each of Fiscal Years 2014 and 2015.
+Approximately $3,600 to $4,000,000 was available in recent grant rounds.

 Who can apply for LCHIP funding?